 Glaive de Tallinn was for the first time an international Category A tournament in 1990, this meant that it had become one of the ten strongest competitions in the world.
 The tournament hosted a remarkable number of athletes – 230.
 Two years later, Glaive de Tallinn became a World Cup competition.
 This meant a decrease in the number of athletes participating, as each country could only send a certain number of athletes to the competition according to the new rules.

-The record for the number of participants dates back to 2015, when Glaive de Tallinn saw 273 male fencers participating.
-However, the record for the number of participating countries was seen at the latest, already 49th Glaive de Tallinn, 257 female fencers from 47 countries participated.
+The record for the number of participants were in 2019, when Glaive de Tallinn saw 279 female fencers from 50 countries participating.
 Russian Pavel Kolobkov, who is an Olympic gold medallist from 2000 Summer Olympics, has the most wins (3).